epsagon/serverless-plugin-epsagon/README.md

         - serverless-webpack
         - any-other-plugin
       ```
+* Is TypeScript supported?
+    * Yes! again, just make sure to specify this plugin first in your `serverless.yml`
 * Unable to import module `epsagon_handlers` error:
     * During deployment, the plugin creates `epsagon_handlers/` dir to wrap the function.
 Please make sure this dir is not excluded somewhere.